 Call 211 for non-emergency, non-medical questions; 24 hours a day, 7 days a week

-Vaccination is the most important tool to end COVID-19.
+County health officials recommend getting vaccinated, as vaccination is the most important tool to reduce the spread of COVID-19.
 Every Californian 5 and older is eligible for vaccination.
 Visit the My Turn website to find a local vaccination clinic or pharmacy.

 - Your primary care physician may also have more information too, so check back often.

 - Appointments are recommended but may not be required at some locations when getting your vaccination.
 Please check ahead of arrival - and don't forget your mask!